Code Navigation

 Go to definition on

-#includedirectives (navigate to the included file)AST-based fallback for local/unsaved symbols
+#includedirectives (navigate to the included file), including preamble includes compiled into the PCHAST-based fallback for local/unsaved symbols

 Navigate through macro wrappers to the underlying declaration